thibaudbrault/PRBN/README.md

 <h2 id="roadmap">Roadmap</h2>

 ✅Listen to Gen 1 and Gen 2 soundtracks
-✅Baiscs audio player functions : play / pause, next, previous, move 10 seconds forward / backward
+✅Baiscs audio player functions : play / pause, next, previous, move 10 seconds forward / backward, shuffle
 ✅Use the slider to move forward and backward in the track
 ✅Automatically goes to the next track and starts playing it when the current track is ended
 ✅Multiple filter choice : listen to every tracks or select a game
 ✅Spinning CD animation with a different cover for every generation
 ✅Responsive

-🛠Shuffle and loop functions
+🛠Loop function
 🛠Move forward doesn't work

 🔜Add more generations